 When the Tricks Do Not Work

 There’s no exact prescription as to how long the markers will actually get back to work.
-It depends on how long the markers have dried out, the strength of dryness which has something to do with room temperature where they are stored, and the quality of the brand.
+It depends on the quality of the brand, how long the markers have been dried out, and the strength of the dryness, which is influenced by the storage environment’s room temperature.

 Keep repeating the simple steps until you get the markers to the desired wetness.
-Spin them from the right side up, tilt them upside down, and try writing to invite the ink through the tip.
-I have revived a few extremely dried markers in my third try.
-After a couple of rounds, I let the markers rest for a day and then try it out again – it worked!
+To encourage the ink to flow through the tip, spin them with the right side up, turn them upside down, and try writing.
+In my third attempt, I was able to revive a couple of extremely dried markers.
+I tried it again after letting the markers rest for a day, and this time it worked!

 7 Ways to Preserve Gel, Felt, and Other Markers